neuroquery/pubget/README.md

 search returned less than 500 articles.

 Some information about the download is stored in `info.json`.
-In particular, `download_complete` indicates if all articles matching the search have been downloaded.
-If the download was interrupted, some batches failed to download, or the number of results was limited by using the `--n_docs` parameter, `download_complete` will be `false` and the exit status of the program will be 1.
+In particular, `is_complete` indicates if all articles matching the search have been downloaded.
+If the download was interrupted, some batches failed to download, or the number of results was limited by using the `--n_docs` parameter, `is_complete` will be `false` and the exit status of the program will be 1.
 You may want to re-run the command before moving on to the next step if the download is incomplete.